pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

 The HTTP binary sensor is dynamically created with the first request that is made to its URL.
 You don't have to define it in the configuration first.

-The sensor will then exist as long as Home Assistant is running.
-After a restart of Home Assistant the sensor will be gone until it is triggered again.
+The sensor will then exist as long as Open Peer Power is running.
+After a restart of Open Peer Power the sensor will be gone until it is triggered again.

 The URL for a binary sensor looks like the example below: